List of fentanyl analogues: Organic chemistry

 The third case studied here is alpha-methylfentanyl.
 This group contains a substitution similar to the 3-methylfentanyl that was examined in the previous example on the previous image in this series (Fentanyl Synthesis p4.png), but it is on the phenethyl chain as opposed to being implanted on the piperidine ring.
 We then mark the two stereocenters, one on the C-4 carbon just as on fentanyl itself, and the other on the C-α (alpha carbon).
 To analogize these stereocenters we chose N-(1-hydroxyethyl)-4-hydroxypiperidine.
 When we draw out all potential stereoisomers, we see that the C-4 stereocenter is super-imposable, eliminating it as a true stereocenter.
 This leaves only 2 R/S assignments that follow the orientation of the stereocenter at the C-α (alpha carbon) position for the real α-methylfentanyl.
 These are labeled 7S and 7R, a reflection of the stereocenter in the piperidine derivative we used being at C-7 position.
-It is interesting that the C-4 stereocenter, which has no chiral activity in fentanyl (1st example), activiates it in 3-methylfentanyl with a on-the-ring addition, and loses it again in α-methylfentanyl with an off-the-ring addition.
+It is interesting that the C-4 stereocenter, which has no chiral activity in fentanyl (1st example), activiates it in 3-methylfentanyl with an on-the-ring addition, and loses it again in α-methylfentanyl with an off-the-ring addition.

 The fourth case studied here is ohmfentanyl.
-Ohmfentanyl has 3 potential stereocenters, which are best analogized by another piperidine derivative: N-(1-hydroxyethyl)-3-methyl-4-hydroxypiperidine.
+Ohmfentanyl has three potential stereocenters, which are best analogized by another piperidine derivative: N-(1-hydroxyethyl)-3-methyl-4-hydroxypiperidine.
 This uses a similar structure to analogize the three potential stereocenters in ohmfentanyl, namely the 4-C, the 3-C, and the β-C (beta carbon).
 These three stereocenters are analogized in the C-4, C-3, and C-7 respectively.
-When we draw all potential stereoisomers out we see that they are not super-imposable in any combination of pairing, and therefore we have 8 unique stereoisomers and 3 true stereocenters.
-This yields 8 unique R/S assignment combinations which are outlined as captions under the stereoisomers of the analogous molecule.
+When we draw all potential stereoisomers out we see that they are not super-imposable in any combination of pairing, and therefore we have eight unique stereoisomers and three true stereocenters.
+This yields eight unique R/S assignment combinations which are outlined as captions under the stereoisomers of the analogous molecule.